SUNY Brockport offers many opportunities for students who are interested in developing their leadership skills.

 The Brockport Foundation Summer Undergraduate Research Program

-The Summer Undergraduate Research Program (SURP) here at The College at Brockport is an opportunity for students to fully engage in a hands-on educational experience of scholarship, research, and creative activity with a faculty mentor.
+The Summer Undergraduate Research Program (SURP) here at SUNY Brockport is an opportunity for students to fully engage in a hands-on educational experience of scholarship, research, and creative activity with a faculty mentor.

 Through the generosity of the Brockport Foundation, the College sponsors student work with faculty on the mentor's research for up to eight weeks during the summer.
 (As part of the program, on-campus housing and a stipend for full or part time effort for up to 8 weeks is available.)